statoscope/statoscope/README.md

 plugins: [new RuntimeAnalyzerPlugin()]
 ```

-You can set optional configuration for `RuntimeAnalyzerPlugin` constructor:
+You can set optional configuration for `RuntimeAnalyzerPlugin` constructor with this defaults:

 ```js
 new RuntimeAnalyzerPlugin({